-55. High Performance Concrete (HPC) Masonry Structures, Item SPV.0035.701.
+54. High Performance Concrete (HPC) Masonry Structures, Item SPV.0035.701.

 This special provision describes specialized material and construction requirements for high-performance concrete used in bridge structures.
-Conform to standard specs 501, 502 and 509, as modified in this special provision.
-Conform to standard spec 715 of the Standard Specifications for QMP Concrete Pavement and Structures.
+Conform to standard spec 501, 502 and 509, as modified in this special provision.
+Conform to standard spec 715 for QMP Concrete Pavement and Structures.